National Geographic Unique Lodges of the World

 Arriving at Mashpi Lodge

 We knew the drive was worth it as soon as we arrived.
-The lodge is in the middle of nowhere.
+Mashpi Lodge is in the middle of nowhere in Ecuador’s cloud forest.
 There’s nothing else nearby – just nature as far as you can see in every direction.
 And it’s stunning – both the architecture and how it fits into the location.
 Our connecting rooms weren’t quite ready, so we headed to the amazing dining room (picture an upscale cafe on the Ewok planet of Endor), had a great lunch, and then went to our rooms for a little downtime before meeting up at 2:30 with an excursion leader to plan our schedule.

-There’s a wide range of excursions and activities at Mashpi, but most could be classified as hiking (easy, moderate and advanced), bird watching and lower-key activities, and rides over the treetops – the Sky Bike and the Dragonfly.
-The Mashpi excursion leader talked to us about what our kids liked, and their willingness to go on long hikes, and we set out a plan for the two days.
+There’s a wide range of excursions and activities at Mashpi Lodge, but most could be classified as hiking (easy, moderate and advanced), bird watching and lower-key activities, and rides over the treetops – the Sky Bike and the Dragonfly.
+The Mashpi Lodge excursion leader talked to us about what our kids liked, and their willingness to go on long hikes, and we set out a plan for the two days to see more of Ecuador’s cloud forest.
 Our first (partial) day we would hike to a waterfall, and then go on a night walk.
 Our full day there we would wake early for bird watching, then hike to the Life Center / butterfly reserve, and then watch hummingbirds in the afternoon.
 Our last morning we would ride the Dragonfly over the treetops.
 We would also have a little downtime at the lodge between activities.
 This matches the lodge’s general activity schedule: two major activities a day, plus there’s always optional bird watching (with coffee) in the mornings, and optional night walks through the forest just after it gets dark.

 A description of everything we did: